ipfs/specs/http-gateways/PATH_GATEWAY.md

 In many cases it is not enough to base `Etag` value on requested CID.

-To ensure `Etag` is unique enough to avoid issues with caching reverse provies and CDNs, implementations should base it on both CID and response type:
+To ensure `Etag` is unique enough to avoid issues with caching reverse proxies and CDNs, implementations should base it on both CID and response type:

 - By default, etag should be based on requested CID.
 Example: `Etag: "bafy…foo"`